Snoop Dogg: Business ventures and investments

-In 2019, Broadus ventured into the video game business, creating his own esports league known as the "Gangsta Gaming League".
+In 2019, Snoop Dogg ventured into the video game business, creating his own esports league known as the "Gangsta Gaming League".

-On March 7, 2022, it was announced that Broadus had joined FaZe Clan and would be a member of their Board of Directors.
+On March 7, 2022, it was announced that Snoop Dogg had joined FaZe Clan and would be a member of their board of directors.
+He would resign from the board of directors in March of the following year.

 On December 19, 2022, Snoop Dogg ran a poll asking if he should "run twitter".
 Out of 2.3 million users, 81% said yes.